AmalGho/MusouqSystem/README.md

 - create Model, Repository layer, Service layer, and Controller layer of all class list above.
 - add validation on data to maintain the integrity of data.
 - create all type of relations m:n, 1:n, 1:1 with DTO.
 - build Auth repo, Auth service, Auth Controller for User class, and set the 1:1 relation with all system's 3 actors.
+Auth responsible of user’s registration and then we can use in security with authentication and authorization.
 - make Repository Testing using jUnit test.